itsmesonia/colt-webdevbootcamp-notes/README.md

 # The Attribute Selector

 Fairly uncommon to use.
-You can applythis rule to any attricute including classes.
+You can apply this rule to any attricute including classes.

 <p align="center">
 <img width="600px" src="./assets/Screenshot 2021-01-18 at 23.25.06.png" />